ucr-riple/NullAwayAnnotator/README.md

 	You must provide the Annotator with the paths to `path_to_nullaway_config.xml` and `path_to_scanner_config.xml`.
 Further details on this process are described in the sections below.

 - ### Running Annotator
   `Annotator` necessitates specific flag values for successful execution.
-You can provide these values through command line arguments or a configuration file.
-The following sections detail each approach.
+You can provide these values through command line arguments.

-	#### Approach 1: Using the CLI options -

 	To run `Annotator` on the target project `P`, the arguments below **must** be passed to `Annotator`: